• Skip to primary navigation

 ninja foodi spaghetti

-Can you cook spaghetti in the Ninja Foodi?
+Can you cook spaghetti bolognese in the Ninja Foodi?
 The answer is an absolute yes!
 The pasta cooks in a rich tomato sauce that infuses every noodle to give you a simple yet flavorful meal!

 Here are a few reasons why you will love this recipe!